- About the Author

 This can be a great way to give fans a trial of what you offer on Patreon.
 Let's say that you make 50 bonus content posts per year on your Patreon.
 Each year, make one or two of these posts 'Public' so that your non-paying fans can see it too.
 Then, let your fans know you are offering this content free to everyone for a limited time.

 What's great about this idea is that your fans will be brought to your Patreon page to see the content, and then once they're on your page, they're more likely to pledge to your Patreon on the spot!
 In addition to seeing your content, they'll be presented with the opportunity to pledge.

 Check out a real example of a public post below.
-You’re able to see the content as a non-paying fan, and there’s a big ‘Become a Patron’ on the left side:
+You're able to see the content as a non-paying fan, and there's a big 'Become a Patron' on the right side:

 Option 2: Offer a refund to a Patron